linode/docs/docs/guides/akamai/get-started/observability-with-datastream-and-trafficpeak/index.md

 #### TrafficPeak Plans

-There are three options for TrafficPeak on Akamai:
+There are three options for TrafficPeak on Akamai: TrafficPeak Shared, TrafficPeak Dedicated, and TrafficPeak Bring Your Own Linode

--   TrafficPeak Shared

--   TrafficPeak Dedicated
+-  **TrafficPeak Shared** and **TrafficPeak Dedicated**: Hosted and managed by Hydrolix.

--   TrafficPeak Bring Your Own Linode
+-  **TrafficPeak Bring Your Own Linode**: All cloud infrastructure resides within your Linode account and is fully managed by Hydrolix.

 For more detailed information on features and pricing, see: [Observability on Akamai cloud computing: TrafficPeak](https://hydrolix.io/partner-program/trafficpeak/)